 The study was incorrect to describe erythritol as an artificial sweetener.
-In the FDA's view, erythritol is a natural sweetener because it is derived from a natural source AND is found in nature.
+Erythritol is considered a natural sweetener because it is derived from a natural source and is found in nature.
 Erythritol for foods and beverages is produced by converting natural sources (sugars) into erythritol by fermentation or an electrochemical process.

 Qualifying Statement: We at FRS.com and FRS International LLC have formed our opinions based on a careful review of scientific analyses of the original study, plus additional reviews of the scientific literature on the use of erythritol in food, drinks, and food and drink supplements.
 We have provided links below to some relevant articles about the study in question.
-We strongly encourage you to research the subject further and to base your decision to continue or discontinue consuming the FRS products containing erythritol on your own research.
+Even though, in our opinion, this study is seriously flawed, we are providing a LINK to the study so you can read it as well as the articles listed below and form your own opinion about the study upon which to base your decision to start, continue, or discontinue consuming the FRS products containing erythritol.
 The statements on this page have not been evaluated by the U.S. FDA and are in no way intended to recommend that you ingest or do not ingest products containing erythritol.